 Besides that, I really have nothing else to report on this week.
 If you have fur babies, you get it.

-Step by Step Photos for Making Marinated Chicken and Spinach Burritos
+Step by Step Photos to Make Shredded Chicken Burritos

 These burritos are stuffed with chicken marinated in a bright jalapeño lime sauce.
 Mixed with spinach and green chilis.
 Topped with plenty of salsa and cheese, then baked to create an enchilada style burrito.